-The constitution provides for freedom of speech and press; however, the government prohibited the exercise of these rights in practice.
+The constitution provides for freedom of speech and press; however, the government prohibited the exercise of these rights.

-Freedom of Speech: There were numerous instances of persons being interrogated or arrested for saying anything that could be construed as negative towards the government.
+Freedom of Speech: There were numerous instances of persons interrogated or arrested for saying anything that could be construed as negative towards the government.

-The constitution provides for the right to petition.
-However, the government did not respect this right.
+The constitution provides for the right to petition; however, the government did not respect this right.
 For example, when individuals submitted anonymous petitions or complaints about state administration, the MSS and MPS sought to identify the authors, who could be subjected to investigation and punishment.

-Freedom of Press: The government sought to control virtually all information.
+Press Freedoms: The government sought to control virtually all information.
 The government tightly controlled print media, broadcast media, and book publishing.
 Independent media did not exist.
 The government carefully managed visits by foreigners, especially journalists.
-The Associated Press (AP) operated an all-format news bureau in Pyongyang.
-International AP reporters were not resident in the country.
+The Associated Press (AP) operated an allformat news bureau in Pyongyang.
+International AP reporters were not resident in country.

 Violence and Harassment: Domestic journalists had little freedom to investigate stories or report freely.
 During visits by foreign leaders, authorities permitted groups of foreign journalists to accompany official delegations and file reports.
 In all cases journalists were monitored strictly.
 Journalists generally were not allowed to talk to officials or to persons on the street.
-For all foreign visitors, including journalists, cell or satellite phones were held at the airport for the duration of the stay.

 Censorship or Content Restrictions: Domestic media censorship continued to be strictly enforced, and no deviation from the official government line was tolerated.
 The government prohibited listening to foreign media broadcasts except by the political elite, and violators were subject to severe punishment.
 Radios and television sets, unless altered, are set to receive only domestic programming; radios obtained from abroad were similarly altered.
 Elite citizens and facilities for foreigners, such as hotels, had access to international television broadcasts via satellite.
 The government continued to attempt to jam all foreign radio broadcasts.